-This trip’s band is the Bucharest located Subcarpati, a succesful blend of Romanian folk music with modern hip-hop beats.
+This trip’s band is the Bucharest located Subcarpati, a successful blend of Romanian folk music with modern hip-hop beats.

 Despite the brief stay and relatively lousy weather we had a great time traveling around.
 The historic communist mode of production and the post-soviet economic problems have left their mark both geographically as socially, which makes for some very interesting and often heavy contrasting views; yet some of the more rural villages occasionally feel untouched by time and as if they come straight out of middle-age themed fairy-tales.

 Also, the food was terrific.

 Ceausescu started of as a relatively progressive Communist leader, going as far as mixing North Korean Juche and Maoist concepts and dismissing traditional soviet elements, but steadily became more extreme, leading to a Stalinist regime and heavy conflicts with Russia’s soviet reformist Mikhail Gorbachev.
 Interestingly, after their arrest, Ceausescu and his wife were the last people to be executed in Romania before the abolition of Capital punishment. ↩